-- Reorganizing and the material in order to improve its structure.
+- Reorganizing the material in order to improve its structure.

 - Drawing connections between different parts of the material.

-One of the best techniques that you can use is asking questions about the material, which force you to analyze it in-depth, and consider it from angles that you haven’t considered it before.
+To better understand how such techniques can be used, consider the technique of actively asking yourself questions about the material, which is one of the best ways to promote knowledge-building, since it encourages you to analyze it thoroughly and consider it from angles that you haven’t considered it before.

 - What is the main function of mitochondria?

-However, you can improve your understanding of the topic by asking questions that prompt you to consider this information from different angles.
-For example, you could ask:
+Furthermore, to make sure that you’re not just asking questions that require nothing more than memorizing basic information and repeating it, which is closer to knowledge-telling than knowledge-building, you can improve your understanding of the topic by asking questions that prompt you to consider this information from different angles, such as:

 - What would happen if all the mitochondria in a cell suddenly stopped working?